Genre = Paranormal, Science Fiction, Action and Adventure, Romance

 Dr. Sugar Jennings is an Archaeologist and an Ancient Earth Historian.
 She’s also the host of a very old, very ancient artifact of enormous power.
 Everyone wants Sugar dead because of it.
 They want the power she possesses, but she can’t let them get it.
 Desperation drives her to seek help but no one is willing to risk their own lives in the job of protecting hers.
 Or no one did until a mercenary Panther Shifter decided she might be worth the trouble.
 Now all she has to do is convince the ancient artifact she carries not to kill Axel for trying to help her.

-Axel Rodu is a rogue Panther Shifter and heir to Lyran throne on Earth.
-His work for the agency is special contract only but even their toughest problems barely keep his boredom at bay.
+Axel Rodu is a rogue Panther Shifter and heir to the Lyran throne on Earth.
+His work for the agency is by special contract only but even their toughest problems barely keep his boredom at bay.
 Has he earned the name Bad Panther?
 Depends on who you ask so long as you don’t ask his newest client.
-Ironically though, Axel has no intentions of using Dr. Sugar Jennings to worsen his reputation.
+Ironically though, Axel has no intention of using Dr. Sugar Jennings to worsen his reputation.
 He has one job to do concerning the archaeologist and one job only.
 By order of his queen, whatever it takes, he must make sure Dr. Jennings stays alive until the artifact is done with her.

 Somewhere in the wilds of North Dakota…

 Dr. Sugar Lee Jennings was so far into the wilderness that even her GPS wasn’t registering her location.
 When she’d bought her expensive hiking watch, she’d paid extra for that feature and it was supposed to work everywhere.
 Well, screw that—and obviously her too because in the end finding the cave had been nothing but sheer luck and trusting her intuition.